 I love going to places like the Manistee Ranch, which is just west of 51st Avenue south of Northern, in Glendale, Arizona.
 I call these places "hidden gems" because people can live right near them, and drive right past them, and never know about them.

 I was at the Manistee Ranch yesterday, and I remembered how much I love finding places like this which are just a few feet away from the noise of traffic.
 I'm not kidding here, if you turned around from where I took this photo you would see traffic going by, probably about thirty feet away.
-In fact, while I was eating lunch there with one of my history adventuring friends, who were aware of the noise of traffic.
+In fact, while I was eating lunch there with one of my history adventuring friends, we were aware of the noise of traffic, and had to speak up to hear each other.

 I started finding places like this when I lived in Los Angeles, and it was always the same.
 I'd discover them, go and "depressurize" my stressed-out brain, and later tell people about them.
 And no one believed me.
 Everyone would just smile and back away from me, because they had driven past that area a million times, and there just couldn't be such a place.